-The Company has not provided interest in current year and previous year as said loans and advances are written off during the previous year.
-The amount written off in previous year was Rs 1,700.85 lakhs
+The Company has not provided interest in current year and previous year as said loans and advances are written off during previous year the year.

-Note 40: Expenditure in foreign Currency
+Note 39: Expenditure in foreign Currency

-There is no expenses incurred in foreign currency in FY 19-20 as well as in previous year FY 18-19.
+There is no expenses incurred in foreign currency in FY 20-21 as well as in previous year FY 19-20.